Register now for our next in-person Protocol Training in Brussels on 26, 27 & 28 June 2024

 Please consult the website of the Belgian government for the latest information about traveling to Belgium.

-A visa letter will be provided upon request, but only after full payment has been received.
+A visa letter will be provided upon request, but only after receipt of full payment.

 All fees are transferable but non-refundable.
 Protocolbureau has the right to move the training to another date.
 The training programme may be subject to change.
 During the training (by both us and the participants) confidential information is often shared; we therefore ask all our participants for discretion.